driusan/dewm/src/WindowManaging.md

 tiling into.
 How do we get that?
 The xinerama package has a QueryScreens (and the QueryScreensReply) method, which gives us a list of screens, each with their own Width and Height.
-We can store the ScreenInfo of the screen that the workspace is attached to the screen (but we should use a pointer, because it can be nil.)
-While we're changing things, maybe we should make Column a type instead of having a slice of slices to simplify our code a little.
+We can store the ScreenInfo of the screen that the workspace is attached to (but we should use a pointer, because it can be nil.)
+While we're changing things, maybe we should make Column a type instead of having a slice of windows to simplify our code a little.

 ### "Workspace type"
 ```go